-The proposed marina will accommodate for 911 berths at the facility.
-This increase in the number of berths on the Caboolture River is expected to result in an increase in total waterway traffic on the river, which is likely to restrict boat users utility when boating on the Caboolture River, through reduced areas for manoeuvring, and increased wash and noise.
+The proposed marina will accommodate for 911 berths at the facility and a further 500 dry boat stacker berths, as well as a shipyard and marine industry infrastructure (Cardno Lawson Treloar, 2008).
+It is acknowledged that the provision of these facilities will increase boat traffic between the development site and the mouth of the Caboolture River (Cardno Lawson Treloar, 2008).
+This increase in total waterway traffic on the river is likely to restrict boat users utility when boating on the Caboolture River, through reduced areas for manoeuvring, and increased wash and noise.

-The section of the river that the development site is located is already subject to a moderate level of vessel traffic due to the number of available private moorings, located upstream, and Monty's marina, located downstream of the proposed marina entrance (The Ecology Lab, 2007a).
-The Caboolture River has designated navigation channels and speed limits that assist in reducing the wash and noise impacts associated with the current level of water traffic.
+The section of the river that the development site is located is already subject to a moderate level of vessel traffic due to the number of available private moorings, located upstream, and Monty's marina, located downstream of the proposed marina entrance (The Ecology Lab, 2007).
+The Caboolture River has designated navigation channels and speed limits that assist in reducing the wash and noise impacts associated with the current level of water traffic (The Ecology Lab, 2007).
 This will help mitigate against the negative social impacts associated with the increase in marine related activity arising from the Northeast Business Park.

 Additionally, the Northeast Business Park will undertake education and extension programs regarding boating best practice (Pers Comm, 3 August, 2007 - J. Smith, CEO: Northeast Business Park).
-The extension programs will impact on all water users, not just those utilising the Northeast Business Park facilities, and will facilitate a reduction in both social and environmental impacts from the local marine industry.
+The extension programs will impact on all water users, not just those utilising the Northeast Business Park facilities, and will assist in mitigating both social and environmental impacts from the local marine industry.
 Coupled with the existing speed restrictions on the Caboolture River, it is expected that there will be very little detrimental change as a result of increased river traffic.
 As a result, the consequence of the social impacts associated with increased river traffic are anticipated to be minor (possibly detectible but minimal changes to structure and function of operation).